adam01110/adams-nix-additons/README.md

-# Ghostty Shaders and Custom Bibata Cursors Flake
+# Ghostty Shaders and Classic Bibata Cursors Flake

-A Nix flake that provides both Ghostty shaders and customizable Bibata cursor themes, with Home Manager integration.
+A Nix flake that provides both Ghostty shaders and classic Bibata cursor themes, with Home Manager integration.

 ## Features